HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_environments.md

 ## Play

   - Our preliminary Sandbox, through which you can test the API with complete freedom.
-  - **Is not** connected to the ouside world; it is a simulation.
+  - **Is not** connected to the outside world; it is a simulation.
 Therefore, it **costs nothing**, and there is no limit to the number of calls, transactions, or volumes.
   -  Can be accessed within minutes.
   - Partners, money, IBANs, account numbers, and sort codes are simulated, however they work in the same way as **PlayLive** and **Live**, with the same endpoints and fields.
   - Allows your developers to integrate into the API with ease.